 Granulomatosis with polyangiitis is an uncommon disorder that causes inflammation of the blood vessels in your nose, sinuses, throat, lungs and kidneys.

-Granulomatosis with polyangiitis, formerly called Wegener's granulomatosis, is one of a group of blood vessel disorders called vasculitis.
+Formerly called Wegener's granulomatosis, this condition is one of a group of blood vessel disorders called vasculitis.
 It slows blood flow to some of your organs.
-The affected tissues may develop areas of inflammation called granulomas, which sometimes affect how these organs work.
+The affected tissues can develop areas of inflammation called granulomas, which can affect how these organs work.

-Early diagnosis and treatment of granulomatosis with polyangiitis may lead to a full recovery.
-Without treatment, granulomatosis with polyangiitis can be fatal.
+Early diagnosis and treatment of granulomatosis with polyangiitis might lead to a full recovery.
+Without treatment, the condition can be fatal.

-Signs and symptoms of granulomatosis with polyangiitis may develop suddenly or over several months.
-The first warning signs usually involve areas of your respiratory tract, such as your sinuses, throat or lungs.
-The condition of people with this disease often worsens rapidly, affecting blood vessels and the organs they supply, such as the kidneys.
+Signs and symptoms of granulomatosis with polyangiitis can develop suddenly or over several months.
+The first warning signs usually involve your sinuses, throat or lungs.
+The condition often worsens rapidly, affecting blood vessels and the organs they supply, such as the kidneys.

-Signs and symptoms of granulomatosis with polyangiitis may include:
+Signs and symptoms of granulomatosis with polyangiitis might include:

-- Runny nose, stuffiness, sinus infections and nosebleeds
+- Pus-like drainage with crusts from your nose, stuffiness, sinus infections and nosebleeds

 - Coughing, sometimes with bloody phlegm